DNadas98/training-portal/README.md

 The Training Portal project is a comprehensive learning and examination platform for organizational training.
 It supports dynamic content management, allowing administrators to manage educational materials including texts and videos, alongside customizable exam forms with variable question types and answer options.
-Authenticated users can request to join companies, or request to add a new userGroup.
-The learning materials and tests are organized to projects inside the companies, allowing for simplified management of start and deadline dates, user access and various other properties.
+The learning materials and tests are organized to projects inside the groups, allowing for simplified management of start and deadline dates, user access and various other properties.
 The system keeps track of user progress, allowing employees to keep track of their progress and also administrators to see the overall progress of a project.